GamesCrafters/gamescrafters.github.io/content/main/assignments/puzzle-homefun.md

 This fact is constantly reflected in the systems you will be building on top of; sometimes they will be generic, using the same infrastructure for multi-player games and puzzles; other times, there will be dedicated platforms for puzzles, which allow builders to cut the corners that are only necessary when dealing with multi-player games.

 Regardless, all of the vocabulary that is used when talking about multi-player games (e.g., strong solutions) is still valid for puzzles because they are still games.
-In this assignment, we opt to be as generic as possible so that everything you learn is applicable when you think about general games.
+In this assignment, everything you learn will also be at least partially applicable to multi-player games.